Caring for someone who is seriously ill is not something most people are prepared for - even capable, thoughtful, responsible people.

 This is not therapy.
 It is not medical care.
 It is structured, high-level support from someone who understands the terrain of serious illness and caregiving.

-The current investment for a focused four-session engagement is $1,500.
 If you’re ready to approach caregiving more deliberately, and want experienced guidance, I invite you to inquire about availability.

 Sessions are held privately over Zoom and scheduled around caregiving responsibilities.